JAIVIGNESH2002/jaivignesh2002/README.md

 ## 🚀 About Me
 Hello there, I am a Java programmer and an android developer.
-I am more into developing new things and in contributing to open sources and I am open to contributions, any contributions so feel free to open pull requests
+I am more into developing new things and in contributing to open sources and I am open to contributions, so feel free to open pull requests